BluGhostYT/techio-kotlin-starter-pack/parts/1_basics.md

 - Immutable (read-only) variable:

-Using the keyword `val`means that your variable could be assign just once.
+Using the keyword `val`means that your variable could be assigned just once.

 >immediate assignment